 When speaking about reaching fluency in a foreign language, there's a distinction between language learning and language acquisition.

 So what's the difference?

-Learning a language is analyzing and and exploring a it’s intimate details until you know information about it.
+Learning a language is analyzing and exploring its intimate details until you know information about it.
 Language acquisition, or to acquire something is coming to own something.
-Acquiring a language means to come to know it intuitively, like you did with your mother tongue.
+Acquiring a language means coming to know it intuitively as you did with your mother tongue.